What are the Requirements to Become a Surrogate?

 How do you evaluate potential Surrogates?

-- You will need to provide ob/gyn and delivery records from each of your pregnancies.
+- We will obtain your ob/gyn and delivery records from each of your pregnancies.

 - A criminal background check will be completed for you and your partner.